-There was an improvement in blood pressure, motivation and satisfaction in particular
+Improvement in blood pressure, motivation and satisfaction

 Measurements of post-exercise blood pressure confirmed slightly lower levels in comparison with the resting measurements taken, which shows that physical activity has immediate blood pressure lowering effects and stresses the beneficial effects of short periods of exercise.